matte1/GPSLogger/README.md

 # Introduction

+### Design Notes

+#### Plotting

+ 1. Write a basic html plotting tool that displays time in HeartRate Zones per week, per month, per year

+#### Running

+ 1. Write a tool that attempts to calculate AeT from seen runs.
+ 2. Write a tool that attempts to calculate how Heart Rate scales with speed.
+ 3. Generate training plans algoithmically based on where I'm at and a mix of hill/interval work.

 ### gaia2kml

 gaia2kml creates a simple correspondence between a set of images and geojson tracks from gaia by matching looking at image EXIF data when available and timestamps when not present.
 Its saved as a kmz which can be loaded easily into google earth.
 Expects a directory setup like the following.